owlgrin/gaurilla-guide/src/articles/how-to-view-edit-delete-a-quote.md

 	![slip-filter]()

-5. After locating the particular performa-invoice, look for options on the right side bottom corner of that particular quote.
+5. After locating the particular quote, look for options on the right side bottom corner of that particular quote.

 6. Click on **View** to see the previously created quote.